kubernetes/enhancements/keps/sig-auth/4872-harden-kubelet-cert-validation/README.md

 ### TLS insecure

 Currently, if the Kube-API server is not configured with a `--kubelet-certificate-authority` the TLS client for kubelet server will skip the server certificate validation.
-Additionally, `logs` requests allow to configure `InsecureSkipTLSVerifyBackend` per request to skip the server certificate validation.
+Additionally, `logs` requests allow configuring `InsecureSkipTLSVerifyBackend` per request to skip the server certificate validation.

-To align with this behavior, we won't allow to enable the validation if `--kubelet-certificate-authority` is not set and we won't execute the CN validation if `InsecureSkipTLSVerifyBackend` is set to true.
+To align with this behavior, we won't allow enabling the validation if `--kubelet-certificate-authority` is not set and we won't execute the CN validation if `InsecureSkipTLSVerifyBackend` is set to true.

 ### Test Plan